Today's Top Gainer

 2.1 Electronics & Telecommunication Division

-Telecom division revenue during the year ended March 31, 2018 is Rs.175.6 million as against Rs.176.4 million in the previous year (2016-17).
+Electronics & Telecom division revenue during the year ended March 31, 2019 is Rs.263.30 million as against Rs.175.60 million in the previous year (2017-18).
 Manufacturing plants are located at Noida UP (in the NCR region) and Roorkee (Uttarakhand)

-Infrastructure division revenue during the year ended March 31, 2018 is Rs.178.9 million as against Rs.91.7 million in the previous year (2016-17).
-The division undertakes turnkey assignments of civil, electrical and networking works and turnkey installation and commissioning of radars, sensors, data links and the command and control room at defence establishments.
+Infrastructure division revenue during the year ended March 31, 2019 is Rs.26.20 million as against Rs.178.90 million in the previous year (2017-18).
+The division undertakes turnkey assignments of civil, electrical, networking and turnkey installation and commissioning of radars, sensors, data links and setting up the command and control room at defence establishments.

-No material changes and commitments have occurred after the close of the financial year till the date of this report, which affect the financial position of the Company, except that the Companys land located at Noida and Roorkee which was mortgaged with Punjab National Bank, Noida branch is now mortgaged with South Indian Bank, Noida branch.
+No material changes and commitments have occurred after the close of the financial year till the date of this report, which affect the financial position of the Company.

 3. MANAGEMENT DISCUSSION AND ANALYSIS